GIP-ITC-UniversityTwente/semantic_integration/ST_report.md

 using this concept.

 ## Where are you from?  <a name="where"></a>
-Using YasGUI together with DBpedia data create a map that shows location of your home town.
+Using YasGUI together with DBpedia data create a map that would show the location of your home town.
-To create a map access location information based on the spelling of the name of your home town Explain steps taken to create the query in the field "How to" of LTB.
+To create such a map, you will need to access location information (coordinates) based on the spelling of the name of your home town.
+Explain steps taken to create the query in the field "How to" of LTB.
-Provide a shareable link to the query and the screen capture with the map.
+Provide a shareable link to the query (share button in YasGUI) and the screen capture with the map.
 You will be graded as follows:

 Deliverables: